-Lahaina and Ka’anapali offer many whale watching, snorkeling, and sunset boat tours so its a great part of Maui to stay if you plan on doing lots of boat excursions.
-Lahaina is a charming Maui Town and a great place to stay if you don’t rent your own wheels.
+Lahaina and Ka’anapali offer many whale watching, snorkeling trips, and sunset cruises so its a great part of Maui to stay if you plan on doing lots of boat excursions.
+Lahaina is a charming Maui town and a great place to stay if you don’t rent your own wheels.

-Cons: Maui in general has expensive accommodation but West Maui has some higher prices.
+Cons: Maui in general has expensive accommodation but West Maui has some higher prices with the exception of staying in Olowalu.
 In the areas of Kahana, Napili, and Kapalua expect more rain in the winter months.
 Lahaina gets very hot in the summer!

 West Maui is a farther drive when trying to explore other parts of the island.
 For example it will take you a couple hours to drive to the top of Haleakala Crater compared to one hour from South Maui.